Hugo and Tailwind

 Deploy previews are an automatic build on merge feature with protectable publicly facing URL, which are nice, but the real DevEx magic is in the review features bundled into Deploy previews “Their feedback in your workflow”.
 Simply awesome.

-If you need to do a bit of runtime DOM manipulation, but don’t want to give up Hugo’s extraordinary template compilation system, you can mount a Vue app in Hugo.
+If you need to do a bit of runtime reactivity, but don’t want to give up Hugo’s extraordinary template compilation system, it’s possible to mount an a la carte Vue app in a Hugo site.

 A lot of the heavy lifting around here is done by Hugo, Tailwind, Lunr and Netlify.